Skip to main content

 Preview of the Free Business & Finance CV Example You Can Download

-Use this editable business and finance resume template if you want a layout that feels clean, credible, and easy to adapt for corporate hiring.
-This resume and CV format works well for accounting, finance, reporting, planning, and analysis roles.
-Review the structure first, then download the Word version and tailor it to your own background.
+Use this editable business and finance resume template if you want a layout that is clean, credible, and easy to adapt for corporate roles.
+This resume and CV format works well for accounting, finance, reporting, planning, and analysis positions.
+Review the structure, then download the Word version and tailor it to your background.

 Reviewed by Daniel K., Resume Consultant

-What makes this layout useful is that it looks professional without feeling cold.
-It suits business, accounting, and finance roles where recruiters expect structure, relevance, and a calm presentation of numbers, tools, and responsibilities.
+This layout is effective because it looks professional without feeling impersonal.
+It suits business, accounting, and finance roles where recruiters expect clear structure, relevant information, and a straightforward presentation of numbers, tools, and responsibilities.

 Who This Business & Finance Resume Template Works Best For

-This template is built for office-based roles that sit close to numbers, reporting, planning, and business support.
-Whether you call it a resume or a CV, it works best when employers expect accuracy, structure, judgment, and a business-ready presentation.
+This template is designed for office-based roles focused on numbers, reporting, planning, and business support.
+Whether you call it a resume or a CV, it works best when employers value accuracy, structure, sound judgment, and a business-focused presentation.

 • Accounting candidates who need a clear resume for reconciliations, invoices, ledgers, month-end support, and accurate financial records.